 For example, the Vanguard S&P 500 ETF (ticker name, VOO) has seen a 112.37% gain in value in the last 5 years (as of 16 Apr 2021) which is more than double in returns compared to the amount invested.

-This is the money doubling scheme you can trust becaues you’re betting on the top 500 most successful companies in the US.
+This is the money-doubling scheme you can trust because you’re betting on the top 500 most successful companies in the US.

 The S&P 500 is the top 500 company in the USA, and if you put, say $100 in this ETF, your money will be distributed (not equally) in these top 500 companies and the value of this ETF has grown consistently every year.

-You can research about this and watch videos on YouTube if you need some more information and then you can decide for yourself about where to put your money in.
+You can research about this and watch videos on YouTube if you need some more information and then you can decide for yourself where to put your money.